quandyfactory/dicttoxml/README.markdown

 Data types are parsed from the type attributes of each element in the XML string.
 Therefore, type attributes must be enabled (attr_type=True) when creating the XML from DictToXML.

+Tip: Since DicttoXML converts the empty string ("") to "none", XMLtoDict will convert "none" to an empty string "".
+Bear this im mind when using this function to parse an XML.

 **This module should work in Python 2.6+ and Python 3.**

 Installation